For International Students

 To study in the USA, you will be sponsored by CCS on an F-1 student visa.
 In order to apply for your visa, the International Student Services Office will issue you a form I-20.
 This is the official immigration document that you will use to schedule your visa application appointment at your local USA consulate or embassy.

-In order to issue your I-20, the ISSO will require some additional documents [link to the new ISSO Visa Info page?], including a bank statement certifying funds that are sufficient to cover the all-inclusive cost of an entire academic year at CCS.
+In order to issue your I-20, the ISSO will require some additional documents, including a bank statement certifying funds that are sufficient to cover the all-inclusive cost of an entire academic year at CCS.

 International students at CCS continue to receive assistance in immigration and academic advising from the ISSO throughout their student career.